Joshuabaker2/docker-swarm-jmeter-demo/README.md

 sudo /etc/init.d/docker restart
 ```

+You will need to repeat these steps also for worker1 and worker2.

 Test that the container can be fetched inside a worker node from your local repository (replacing the ip address with your local host ip address):
 ```
 docker run -d -p 9000:9000 --name swarm-jmeter-demo <local-host-ip>:5000/swarm-jmeter-demo